 How to Cultivate Deergrass

 To incorporate deergrass into the garden, consider purchasing it as a young, potted plant from a nursery.
-Transfer it to the ground in the fall months of late September to mid November.
-Deergrass thrives in zones 5 to 11, showing off the full extent of its silvery tufts and blooms in the spring.
+Planting young plants in the fall to take advantage of winter rains is a great strategy for establishing a healthy garden or landscape.
+This approach allows the plants to benefit from the increased moisture levels during the cooler months, which can lead to stronger root systems and better overall growth.
+Deergrass thrives in zones 5 to 11, showing off the full extent of its silvery tufts and blooms in the early spring.

 Since older plants are very tough, try using lopping shears to prune the plant down.
 Since the plant’s base consists of several feet of very dense foliage, it is not uncommon for it to be full of natural debris, such as acorns, leaves, and small wildlife.
 Rake through the foliage with a garden rake in between snips to reach the bottom of the stalk.
 It can be pruned all the way to the ground.